postpromoterpro/post-promoter-pro/README.txt

 Engage followers who may have missed the original post; Post Promoter Pro allows you to customize the text that sits before the link to your content.
 Experiment with hashtags, a call to action, or interesting text that starts a conversation and compels your followers to view your post.

 == Changelog ==

+= 2.3.15 - April 9, 2018 =
+* Fix: Better compatibility with saving Post Promoter Pro content when saving posts created with page builders.
+* New: Added support for alt-text on Twitter Card images.
+* New: Added ability to assign 'Share on Publish' defaults on a per-post type basis.
+* New: Authors can now opt-in to Retweet any initial or scheduled shares.
+* New: Added ability to define a Pinterest image for Open Graph.

 = 2.3.14 - January 30, 2018 =
 * Fix: Improved the detection for staging sites.